 Welcome to the NREL Global Climate Model Evaluation Repository

 The interplay between energy, climate, and weather is becoming more complex due to increasing contributions of renewable energy generation, energy storage, electrified end uses, and the increasing frequency of extreme weather events.
 Energy system analyses commonly rely on meteorological inputs to estimate renewable energy generation and energy demand; however, these inputs rarely represent the estimated impacts of future climate change.
 Climate models and publicly available climate change datasets can be used for this purpose, but the selection of inputs from the myriad of available models and datasets is a nuanced and subjective process.
 In this work, we assess datasets from various global climate models (GCMs) from the Coupled Model Intercomparison Project Phase 6 (CMIP6).
-We present evaluations of their skills with respect to the historical climate and comparisons of their future projections of climate change.
+We present evaluations of their skills with respect to the historical climate and comparisons of their future projections of climate change for two climate change scenarios.
 We present the results for different climatic and energy system regions and include interactive figures in the accompanying software repository.
 Previous work has presented similar GCM evaluations, but none have presented variables and metrics specifically intended for comprehensive energy systems analysis including impacts on energy demand, thermal cooling, hydropower, water availability, solar energy generation, and wind energy generation.
 We focus on GCM output meteorological variables that directly affect these energy system components including the representation of extreme values that can drive grid resilience events.
-The objective of this work is not to recommend the best climate model and dataset for a given analysis, but instead to provide a reference to facilitate the selection of climate models and datasets in subsequent work.
+The objective of this work is not to recommend the best climate model and dataset for a given analysis, but instead to provide a reference to facilitate the selection of climate models and scenarios in subsequent work.

 For interactive comparisons of GCM projections, check out the regional results here.
 All of the plots after the skill tables are interactive.
 Try hovering your mouse over data points, clicking and dragging, scrolling, and double clicking on the legends.